How do I update my model? On the resilience of Predictive Process Monitoring models to change: Empirical Evaluation

-\textbf{RQ1} aims at the evaluation of the quality of the predictions returned by the four update strategies, while \textbf{RQ2} investigates the time required to build the predictive models in the four scenarios and aims especially to assess the difference between the complete periodic rediscovery (\textbf{full re-train}) and the other two update strategies of \textbf{re-train with no hyperopt} and \textbf{incremental update}.
+\textbf{RQ1} aims at evaluating the quality of the predictions returned by the four update strategies, while \textbf{RQ2} investigates the time required to build the predictive models in the four scenarios and, in particular, aims at assessing the difference between the complete periodic rediscovery (\textbf{full re-train}) and the other two update strategies \textbf{re-train with no hyperopt} and \textbf{incremental update}.

 The four update strategies are evaluated using five \dss.
-Three of them are real-life event logs provided for the BPI Challenges without an explicit Concept Drift: the BPI Challenges 2011~\cite{BPIChallenge2011}, 2012~\cite{bpichallenge2012}, and 2015~\cite{bpichallenge2015}.
+Three of them are real-life event logs provided for a Business Process Intelligence (BPI) Challenge, in different years, without an explicit Concept Drift: the BPI Challenges 2011~\citep{BPIChallenge2011}, 2012~\citep{bpichallenge2012}, and 2015~\citep{bpichallenge2015}.
 They are examples of event logs exhibiting Process Variability as described in the first scenario in Section~\ref{sec:running}.
 The remaining two datasets are instead examples of logs with explicit Concept Drift as described in the second scenario in Section~\ref{sec:running}.
-Our aim was to evaluate the four strategies on real-life event logs, but to the best of our knowledge, the only publicly available BPI Challenge which contains an explicit concept drift is the BPI Challenge 2018~\cite{bpichallenge2018}.
+Our aim was to evaluate the four strategies on real-life event logs, but, to the best of our knowledge, the only publicly available event log which contains an explicit concept drift is the BPI Challenge 2018~\citep{bpichallenge2018}.
 Therefore, we decided to augment the evaluation considering also one of the synthetic event logs introduced in \citet{DBLP:conf/bpm/MaaradjiDRO15}.

-Here we report the main characteristics of each \ds, while the outcomes to be predicted for each \ds are contained in Table \ref{table:PNs}.
+Here, we report the main characteristics of each \ds, while the outcomes to be predicted for each \ds are contained in Table \ref{table:PNs}.\footnote{We assume that events occurring during the process execution fall in the set of atomic propositions.
+LTL rules are constructed from these atoms by applying the temporal operators in addition to the usual boolean connectives.
+Given a formula $\varphi$, $\textbf{F} \varphi$ indicates that $\varphi$ is true sometimes in the future. $\textbf{G} \varphi$ means that $\varphi$ is true always in the future. $\varphi \textbf{U} \psi$ indicates that $\varphi$ has to hold at least until $\psi$ holds and $\psi$ must hold in the current or in a future time instant.}

 The first \ds, originally provided for the BPI Challenge 2011, contains the treatment history of patients diagnosed with cancer in a Dutch academic hospital.
 The log contains 1,140 cases and 149,730 events referring to 623 different activities.
 Each case in this log records the events related to a particular patient.
+For instance, the first labelling ($\phi_{11}$), for this dataset, is such that the positive traces are all the ones for which if activity \act{CEA - tumor\ marker\ using\ meia} occurs, then it is followed by an occurrence of activity \act{squamous\ cell\ carcinoma\ using\ eia}.